 The San Gorgonio Pass is an elevated, relatively narrow land mass between the San Bernardino Mountains on the north and the San Jacinto Mountains on the south, connecting the San Bernardino Valley on the west to the Coachella Valley on the east.
 Both of these valleys are at much lower elevations than the Pass region.
 The region straddles two large watersheds.
-The western half of the service area is drained primarily by Little San Gorgonio Creek and Noble Creek, which are tributary to San Timoteo Creek and the Santa Ana River.
+The western half of the service area is drained primar ly by Little San Gorgonio Creek and Noble Creek, which are tributary to San Timoteo Creek and the Santa Ana River.
 The eastern half of the service area is drained by the Whitewater River, which is part of the Colorado River Basin.
+A small portion of the region drains to the San Jacinto River.
 Figure 2 depicts the drainage basins and principal streams in the region.

 This report, published annually by the Agency in some form for over two decades, is intended to help monitor and make available to the public the quantity and quality of water in local groundwater basins.
 It is based on the Agency's extensive database as well as data from other sources.
-It includes data from 2011 as well as historical data, which provides a basis to put the most recent data into historical context.
+It includes data from 2012 as well as historical data, which provides a basis to put the most recent data into historical context.